-This independent study examines the principles and techniques of writing substantial professional or creative projects such as longer business documents, articles, grant applications, proposals, and works of fiction or creative non-fiction.
-Through consultations with the instructor, students determine their specific organizational or stylistic problems.
-Evaluation is based on written projects.
-Students should have in mind a writing project of either one long piece or several short ones on related topics.
-Course may be repeated for credit.
-Graduate status required.
+This independent study examines the principles and techniques of writing substantial professional or creative projects such as longer business documents, articles, grant applications, proposals, and works of fiction or

 WRIT 683, Technical Communication Capstone, 4 credits

 This course is designed to enable graduate students in technical communication to effectively review, synthesize and demonstrate the skills and theories they have learned during their master's coursework.
 It is also designed to be a "culminating experience in which students are expected to integrate special studies with the major, and extend, critique, and apply knowledge gained in their major" (Wagenaar, 1993).
 Students should have completed all of their coursework before embarking on this course.
 Other Information: Community Engagement